 The project officially began In August 2017, when the LNC funded a proof-of-concept phase for the initial design and implementation of a CRM (Customer Relationship Management) system.
 In simpler language: a database.

 Fast forward, and we now have 23 state parties already using the new database!
 Our affiliates are effectively managing memberships, donations, event registrations and registered Libertarian voter data.
 We are super-charging State Affiliates by quickly reducing the back-office overhead.

 We’ve had overwhelming interest from states to join the program.
-In fact, there are another 10 states waiting to join we are projecting a utilization of 37 states.
+In fact, there are another 6 states waiting to join we are projecting a utilization of 37 states.
 We expect that number to continue to climb as it has since we started the project.
 We’re truly excited about the rapid progress being made, voluntarily, by our state parties that want to grow!